Skip to main content

 Figure 6.6.1.
 Frames are rigid objects containing multi-force members.

-A set of locking pliers is example of a machine.
+A set of locking pliers is an example of a machine.

 Figure 6.6.2.
 Machines contain multi-force members that can move relative to one another.